eecosta/portfolio/README.md

 With skills in linguistics, speech fluency, cognitive-communicative disorders, and aural rehabilitation, I am able to treat communication disorders, and achieve proper communication within patients.
 I am adept at using Excel, Google Workspace, and Python.

-My proficient skill set, commitment to helping those around me, and passion for volunteer work make me a valuable asset.
+My proficient skill set, commitment to helping those around me, and passion for social justice make me a valuable asset.
 In my spare time, I like to do yoga and work on boats.

 You can find me on LinkedIn.